Chinmayak/chinmayak.github.io/index.md

 “Distaste for Minority Bosses: Discrimination from Below and its Economic Consequences in India”

-"Persistent Prejudice: De-Biasing and the Demand for News", with [Christopher Blattman](https://chrisblattman.com/), [Leonardo Bursztyn](https://home.uchicago.edu/bursztyn/index.html), Kailash Rajah.
+"Persistent Prejudice: De-Biasing and the Demand for News", with [Christopher Blattman](https://chrisblattman.com/), [Leonardo Bursztyn](https://home.uchicago.edu/bursztyn/index.html), Kailash Rajah, [Chris Roth](https://sites.google.com/site/chrisrotheconomics/home)

 "Lending a Hand: Social Identity and performance of Economic Enterprises in Rural India", with M. R. Sharan